Package 'ggmapinset'

 Details

 The default crs_working uses the equidistant cylindrical coordinate reference system with the latitude of true scale set to match the latitude of centre.
-This ensures that the circle will appear circular in most cases since the projection is not distorted near the centre.
+This ensures that circular insets will appear circular in most cases since the projection is not distorted near the centre.
 The geometries are converted to this CRS for the inset transformation and constructing the inset frame, and are converted back to the CRS of centre at the end.

 The default units are kilometres but can be changed with units instead of specifying the whole projection.
 The possible values for units are those understood by proj: